lsst-ts/ts_cRIOcpp/README.md

 ## ILC communication

-ILC (Inner-Loop Controllers) are boards used on various M1M3 subsystems.
+ILC (Inner-Loop Controller) is a board used on various M1M3 subsystems.
 ILCs are commanded through serial Modbus connection.
 The connections are organized on buses, operating on master-worker bus.
 Either unicasts or broadcasts commands are supported.
 Broadcasts commands obviously doesn't return anything.

+### Receiving data from ModBus

+After command is send on ModBus, received data are held in a per bus dedicated FIFO.
+Request code is available to copy content of this FIFO into response FIFO.
+Synchronization of sending/receiving is done in FPGA class.

+Response data are passed to ILC subclass in processResponse call.
+This method check if responses matches non-broadcast request functions and addresses stored in commanded buffer.

+### ILC Modbus Functions

 ILCs are commanded using custom Modbus functions, which is assigning the following codes (both decimal and hexadecimal code values are shown):